NotMyMajor/MATLAB-Transcription-with-Python-and-Google/README.md

 ## See the html page in the html.zip folder for a gif example of loading and interacting with Audio Labeler.

+## This program relies on the use of the Google Cloud Speech-to-Text API.
+Which is (sadly) not free.
+It also requires the Signal Processing and Communications toolbox for MATLAB.
+Ditto on the not free-ness.

 I'm far from a professional programmer, so forgive me if this program has its bugs or issues.

 ## If you use my code to do something fun or cool, share it with me!
 Also, credit is nice to have too.